plaintextaccounting/plaintextaccounting/index.md

 **Isn't a plain text format too limited for large organizations ?**\
 *"it's pretty obvious that plain-text files don't scale to a multinational, with hundreds of accountants of various types all trying to work with the same files.
 Even with proper use of Git I bet that would get old fast.
 You would instead want a real database, with a schema, and some data validation and some programs/webpages to smooth out the data entry and querying and whatnot."*\
 I'm not sure.
 Current plain text accounting tools can do some schema definition and data validation, and will do more in future.
 The plain text storage format is open, human-readable, future-proof (useful even without the software), scales smoothly from simple to complex needs, and taps a huge ecosystem of highly useful tooling, such as version control systems.
-And, despite the name, there's no reason these tools can't support other kinds of storage, such as a database. (hledger has four storage formats and is designed to accept more).
+And, despite the name, there's no reason these tools can't support other kinds of storage, such as a database.

 **Where can I see a comparison of hledger, Ledger, beancount, and the rest ?**\
 Glad you asked!
 See below, and also [comparisons](#comparisons). hledger's FAQ discusses differences from Ledger, Beancount docs probably do too.